-For species where an assessment by the NSW Threatened Species Scientific Committee (NSW TSSC) began after August 2017, a Conservation Assessment Report using the Common Assessment Method (CAM) has been prepared.
-If the outcome of the assessment results in a Final Determination to list, delist or change the threat status of species, the Conservation Assessment Report (CAR) is linked to the relevant Final Determination
+For species where an assessment by the NSW Threatened Species Scientific Committee began after August 2017, a Conservation Assessment Report using the Common Assessment Method (CAM) has been prepared.
+If the outcome of the assessment results in a Final Determination to list, delist or change the threat status of species, the Conservation Assessment Report (CAR) is linked to the relevant Final Determination.

 More information about Pre-2017 Assessment and review reports.

 When the NSW Threatened Species Scientific Committee undertakes a review of a listed threatened species and finds that the threat status is unchanged the Conservation assessment report may be found here.